medecins-du-monde/monitool/README.md

 ## Frontend

 Besides the login page, the whole frontend application is a SPA made with AngularJS.
-It was originally written in Angular 1.2 using `gulp` tasks for packing.

-It was mostly rewritten to use the new `component` API, building with `webpack` and reducing the AngularJS Dependency Injection usage by replacing it by ES6 imports where possible.

 The main dependencies are: